workwithmayuresh/spring-boot-war-example/Readme.md

 # Spring Boot Hello World Example Project.
+This is going to work !

 - check is user a root user.